dmit1530-term1211-a04/demo-flexbox-nav/README.md

 # [demo] Flexbox Nav

-Create a simple navigation using flexbox container properities of focusing on the main and cross axes.
+Create simple navigation using flexbox container properties of focusing on the main and cross axes.